 Located in Ithaca, New York, Cornell Law School is a top-ranked, competitive law school that boasts small class sizes and a similarly low student to faculty ratio.
-Currently, there are about 600 students in the J.D. programs.
+Currently, there are over 600 students in the J.D. programs.
 The Cornell Law School student body is diverse and dynamic.
 Over 160 courses are offered and the school is well known for its international, joint, and dual-degree programs.
 The J.D. programs have specializations and concentrations in international legal affairs, internal and comparative law, Chinese law, French law, and Master of German and European Law Practice.
 The dual-degree program allows students to receive their J.D. with either regional planning, business, or public affairs.

 Cornell Law School continues to keep its law students aware of the global perspective through opportunities to study abroad in 23 international schools.
 Besides its establishment of the international perspective within its curriculum, Cornell Law School has externship and client clinic opportunities for law students interested in pursuing public interest law.
 It provides its students with externships in clinics and in the local area.
 In addition, it offers students a chance to have a full-semester externship.